alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 *The Unit Of Work Problem*

-This simple pattern for sending and handling events when they occur has a major architectural issue - it breaks the Unit Of Work pattern.
-For instance, what happens in the case we need to do a rollback before the Unit Of Work transaction is committed?
+This simple pattern for sending and handling events when they occur has a *major architectural issue* - it breaks the Unit Of Work pattern.
+For instance, what happens when we need to do a rollback before the Unit Of Work transaction is committed?
 Or, for some reason, the commit fails?
-As events have aready been submitted, it is impossible to roll them back as their processing causes ripples inside our Bounded Domain but also others, causing the system to enter an invalid state.
+As events have aready been submitted, it is impossible to roll them back as their processing causes ripples inside our Bounded Domain but also inside others, causing the system as a whole to enter an invalid state.

 A better way exits to preserve intact the Unit Of Work: split the event pipeline in *creation* (when the event occurs) and *dispatch* (after the UoW is committed successfully to the database).
 In the meantime, hold the events in an temporary list, on a per-unit-of-work instance or, if all commits are done through the aggregate roots, as it should be, on a per-aggregate root instance.
 If we take the aggregate root path, a good place to store the logic for queuing the events and dispatching them when the save transaction succeeds is the `AggregateRoot` base class.

-### And the end
+### And The End

-- Prefer the "always valid" approach, that is to always maintain entities in a consistent state.
-This is preferable to the opposite approach where one checks the validity of the mode just before serialization.
+Prefer the "always valid" approach, that is to always maintain entities in a consistent state.
+This is preferable to the opposite approach where one checks the validity of the model just before serialization.

-- Do not skip validations; perform them at all boundaries.
+Do not skip validations; perform them at all boundaries.

-- Prefer the static factory method pattern (or, even better, dedicated factories) to constructors.
+Prefer the static factory method pattern (or, even better, dedicated factories) to constructors.
 Creating entities can be a heavyweight operation and exceptions might be thrown.
 Also, the construction of an entity has little to do with exploiting it afterwards.
 Factories should create whole aggregates, not just specific entities.
-On the other hand, factories create complexity and if the creation logic is simple, one can postpone the creation of additional factory until it is actually needed.
+On the other hand, factories create complexity and if the creation logic is simple, one can postpone the creation of an additional factory until it is actually needed.

-- Keep domain services stateless
+Keep domain services stateless.

-- Do not add domain logic to application services.
+Do not add domain logic to application services.
 Application services are designed for orchestration with the outside world

-Domain Driven Design is an approach, but not a mechanical recipe.
-It is helping the architect understand the model and provide guidance on how to structure the code, but blind application will only lead to unnecessary complexity.
+Domain Driven Design is an approach, not a mechanical recipe.
+It helps the architect understand the model and provide guidance on how to structure the code, but blind application will only lead to unnecessary complexity.
 Good rules of thumb are YAGNI and KISS, just like for any other software development approach.